 - First, season the chicken thighs, then lightly brown in a pan with a dash of oil.
 The chicken is NOT cooked at this stage.

 - Place the chicken thighs in the slow cooker, then add the mushrooms, cubed potatoes, carrots, peppers, onion, garlic, tomato sauce, herbs and chicken stock.

-You can either add the olives now or later, it does not makes much of a difference.
-And I usually season with salt and pepper once the dish is cooked.
 Otherwise, it’s easy to get tricked and use a lot more salt, while with the final product you can season it to taste.
 Note that the chicken cooks a lot faster than the veggies, especially the carrots, they take the longest to become tender.

 How long do I cook the chicken cacciatore in the slow cooker?

 I cooked this chicken dish for 4 hours on high, and I think on slow it would cook in about 7-8 hours.
 There is no need to add any more chicken stock, there will be plenty of sauce left once it’s cooked, as the veggies release liquid as well.